socksy/dm2/README.md

 ```

 Make a virtualenv using `virtualenv dm2` and activate it with `source bin/activate`.
 The prompt should change to begin with (dm2).
 Now install the requirements using `pip install -r requirements.txt` This will take a while.
 Maybe take the time to look up ipython if you're not familiar?
 Maybe not.
 Your call.
 Perhaps there's something on iplayer.

+Wooo it's done.
+Now you can run `ipython notebook` and a browser window should pop open with a choice of notebooks.
+Select the dm2 notebook, and you should now have an interactive shell.
+Shift enter runs a command.